irisdean/5e_java/DungeonsAndDragons/src/dnd5e/resources/spells/SPELL_DOC.md

 Line 4: Casting Time

-First is the quantity, then the units following this guide.
+First is the quantity (4 bits), then the units following this guide (4 bits).

 - Reaction: 1
 - Bonus Action: 2